wyattferguson/Police-Killings-Infographic/README.md

-# :rotating_light: Police Killings Infographic
+# :rotating_light: Police Shootings Infographic

 This project is my little way of trying to support the protests happening right now in the US.
 The data used for this project comes from the [Washington Posts Police Shootings Dataset](https://github.com/washingtonpost/data-police-shootings).